LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 * `widget.json`

   This _widget descriptor_ contains meta-data about your widget that is used by the LaxarJS framework.
+  The descriptor contains the name of the widget and specifies both integration type (`"widget"` or `"activity"`) and integration technology (such as `"angular"` or `"react"`).
-  It allows you to describe the configuration options of your widget features using a JSON schema.
+  Finally, the descriptor allows to describe *configuration options* of your widget features using a JSON schema, so that configuration will be validated automatically.

 * `shopping-cart-widget.js`

   The _business logic_ of your shopping cart (like calculating a total or changing item quantities) as a JavaScript module.
-  The precise contents of the widget module depend on the *integration technology* (`angular`, `angular2`, `react`, `vue` or a custom technology) used by your widget.
+  The precise contents of the widget module depend on the integration technology used by your widget.
   Usually, it exports either a class constructor, or a plain factory function to create the widget instance.
-  When a widget is instantiated by the LaxarJS runtime, it receives a reference to the event bus, which allows for communication with the world.
+  When a widget is instantiated by the LaxarJS runtime, it is passed a set of *widget services* including the *event bus*, which allows for communication with other widget instances.

 * `default.theme/shopping-cart-widget.html`

   The _HTML template_ defining the _appearance_ of your widget.
-  Again, what syntax is
+  Again, the integration technology determines the syntax that is supported in the template.
   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
-  The [Bootstrap CSS](http://getbootstrap.com/css/) classes are available by convention to facilitate uniform styling across widgets.
+  The [Bootstrap CSS](http://getbootstrap.com/css/) classes are made available by the LaxarJS *default.theme* to facilitate uniform styling across widgets.
-  If Bootstrap does not suit you, feel free to use a different framework (or none at all), but keep in mind that this limits opportunities for widget reuse.
+  If Bootstrap does not suit you, feel free to use a different framework (or none at all) in [your own theme](./creating_themes.md), but keep in mind that this limits opportunities for widget reuse.
   Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.

+  You can load the template from a different source in order to support a preprocessing syntax such as [Mustache](https://mustache.github.io/) or [pug](https://pugjs.org/).
+  Simply set the `templateSource` to the respective path relative to the theme folder, such as `shopping-cart-widget.pug` and make sure that an appropriate (webpack) loader is installed.

 * `default.theme/css/shopping-cart-widget.css`